Intermediary

-An intermediary, also known as a middleman or go-between, is defined differently by context.
+An intermediary, also known as a middleman or go-between, is defined in various ways, according to context.
 In law or diplomacy, an intermediary is a third party who offers intermediation services between two parties.
 In trade or barter, an intermediary acts as a conduit for goods or services offered by a supplier to a consumer, which may include wholesalers, resellers, brokers, and various other services.
 "Intermediation" refers to a process matching two sides of a market, such as buyers and sellers by a third party such as a broker, agent, or wholesaler.
-The most common example of intermediation is in the finance industry, where it involves the matching of lenders with borrowers by a bank.
+One common example of intermediation is in the finance industry, where it involves the matching of lenders with borrowers by a bank.

 Diplomacy

 In diplomacy and international relations, an intermediary may convey messages between principals in a dispute, allowing the avoidance of direct principal-to-principal contact.
 Where the two parties are geographically distant, the process may be termed shuttle diplomacy.
 Where parties do not want formal diplomatic relations, an intermediary state may serve as a protecting power facilitating diplomacy without diplomatic recognition.
-In law enforcement in Mexico, the concept of intermediary has emerged with the Autodefensas, a self-governing protective association of citizens, which brokers in the struggles of the state with violent, criminal organizations known as cartels.

 Law

 In law, the job of an intermediary involves conveying messages between principals in a dispute, preventing direct contact and potential escalation of the issue.
 In law, intermediaries can facilitate communication between a vulnerable witness, defendant and court personnel to acquire valuable evidence.
 Intermediaries can facilitate communication between a vulnerable witness or defendant and court personnel to acquire valuable evidence and to ensure all parties have a fair trial.

+In law enforcement in Mexico, the concept of intermediary has emerged with the Autodefensas, a self-governing protective association of citizens, which brokers in the struggles of the state with violent, criminal organizations known as cartels.